Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Experimental Evaluation

-Fig.~\ref{fig:comparemethods} shows a more intuitive result by comparing sample trajectories of the above three methods in different goal-reaching tasks performed on the real robot.
+Figure~\ref{fig:comparemethods} shows a more intuitive result by comparing sample trajectories of the above three methods in different goal-reaching tasks performed on the real robot.
 The trajectories show that the robot controlled by Vanilla PPO policy moves much slower than the other two.
 And it moves in a less symmetric way for the left and right turning tasks.
-While the original PPOC-CPG and FOC-PPOC-CPG show similar symmetry properties in the trajectory shapes, the difference is that the newly proposed one moves almost twice as fast as the original one.
-This comparison is also presented in the video ``Sample trajectories comparison.mp4".
+While the original PPOC-CPG and FOC-PPOC-CPG show similar symmetry properties in the trajectory shapes, the difference is that the controller trained with FOC-PPOC-CPG moves almost twice as fast as that trained with PPOC-CPG.
+This comparison is presented in the video\footnote{All videos in this paper can be viewed from \url{http://shorturl.at/cgms1}} ``PPO Learning methods comparison.mp4".

+Since PPO is an on-policy RL algorithm and has been established for many years, we also use a more up-to-date off-policy RL algorithm -- Twin Delayed Deep Deterministic policy gradient (TD3) \cite{CHEN2022} to replace the role of PPO in our framework, and train it with a shorter learning period (2000 episodes) to verify the generality of our approach.
+The results and a brief discussion can be viewed in our Supplementary document \footnote{The Supplementary document is available at \url{https://shorturl.at/ntAKM}}.